mattabate/wordlist/README.md

 *Repeat these steps for each additional wordlist source you want to add.*

 > **Note:** As a starting example, I've provided my personal wordlist in the `quickstart/matts_wordlist.txt`.
-This can be used as a first example.
 For additional resources and wordlists, consider the following:
 > - [Chris's Jones Wordlist](https://github.com/christophsjones/crossword-wordlist)
 > - [Spread the Word(list)](https://www.spreadthewordlist.com/)
 > - [Peter Broda's Wordlist](https://peterbroda.me/crosswords/wordlist/)